-We utilize recognized international and national archival, digitization and metadata standards to support physical and digital access to Local History and Archives collections and materials.
-In alignment with Library Board policy, we support the use of Creative Commons Licenses and the principle of open access with regard to digitization initiatives while upholding the terms of existing donor agreements, copyright and applicable law and legislation.
+Local History and Archives utilizes archival, digital preservation, digitization and metadata standards to support analog and digital access to Local History and Archives collections.
+The Library supports the principle of open access with regard to digitization initiatives while upholding the terms of existing donor agreements, copyright and applicable law and legislation.